Jwigfall4627/Friday-Project07/README.md

 Output:

 Finally, the program prints the entire story with the user's words filled in, giving them a unique and humorous tale.
-This code is fully functional, and users only need to run the program to get started on their Mad Lib adventure.
+This code is fully functional, and users only need to run the program to get started on thier mad lib adventure.
 ---------------------------------------------------------------------------------------------------
 Friday Project Two
 Greeting: